Through the Booking Glass

-From the back of the shop came a familiar, and uncomfortable “plonk”, followed by two more; “plonk, plonk”, and a growl; “This bastard’s gonna be a bitch to tune.”
+From the back of the shop came a familiar, and inevitably hideous “plonk”, followed by two more; “plonk, plonk”, and an animal growl; “This bastard’s gonna be a bitch to tune today.”

-“Sam, you just used ‘bastard’ and ‘bitch’ in the same sentence referring to the same object.”
+“Sam, you just used ‘bastard’ and ‘bitch’ in the same sentence referring to the same sexless object.”

-“Well, I guess that’s just the kinda goddam’ poet I am.”
+“Well, I guess that’s just the kinda fuckin’ poet I am.”
 Sam Cooger replied from the depths of the alcove marked “Counter-Culture Studies”.
 Four pristine copies of “Big Table” literary digest sacrificed their pristine-ness in a suicidal plunge to the floor in protest of the banjo assault.

-The banjo chirped obliviously; “plonk-PLONK plonka plonk” in a key unfamiliar and just as uncomfortable to Schoenberg.
+The gender-bewildered banjo chirped obliviously; “plonk-PLONK plonka plonk” in a key from which Schoenberg would flee.

 “Sam, we may have a problem.
-There’s a kid across the street.
+There’s a student-type across the street.
 I think he may have seen us come home.”